SHARE

 A brown bowl holds three scoops of creamy maple gelato, tempting you with its rich sweetness.
 On a brown surface scattered with chopped pecans, the bowl invites indulgence.
 A peach-colored cloth draped nearby enhances the warmth. // FoodNouveau.com

-Choosing your maple syrup isn’t just grabbing any bottle.
+Choosing your maple syrup isn’t just about grabbing any bottle.
 Different grades mean different flavors, and for gelato, it makes a difference:

 • Amber (Medium Amber): A bit darker, a bit richer, with nice caramel notes.
 A decent all-rounder if it’s what you have on hand.